About data and metadata reference standards

 Related links

-For more guidance on how to effectively manage information and data in your organization, visit the GC information and data governance page.
+For more guidance on how to effectively manage information and data in your organization, visit the GC information and data governance page (accessible only on the GC network).